Okizu: Indigenous Canoe Nations Convergence

 27 participants will reflect upon the sacred water way of Okizu as they canoe towards a horizon of previously unknown possibilities up to the commencement of the Mni Ki Wakan: World Indigenous Peoples’ Decade of Water Summit on August 8th & 9th.
 Indigenous Canoe Nations will have arrived at the water summit bringing with them new depths of wisdom, upstream thinking, and transformative possibilities of Okizu.
 With a confluence of deepened insights, participants can contribute to a higher current of collective intelligence, unity, and wisdom during the water summit of August 8th and 9th.

-Participants should register by May 6, 2018, using the link below.
-Admission is $60 per person for spot in 10-person Voyageur canoe.
+Participants should register by June 15th, 2018, using the link below.
+Admission is $60 per person for a spot in a 10-person Voyageur canoe.
 There are 27 total spots available.
 Payment can be made anytime before August 6th.

 Map of Okizu; St. Croix River Landings